Patience and courtesy go a long way!

 Please do not exceed the posted speed limits!
 Reasons are listed below.

 1. Our roads are narrow with several sections being only one lane.
-Outgoing traffic have the right of way.
+Outgoing traffic has the right of way.
 Use driveways or turnouts to pull over and STOP.
 Do not continue to drive along the side of the road.
 To do so breaks the edge of the road and road repairs are expensive!

 2. There are several blind curves and hills in the addition: Quail Run hill to the right just after the entrance, Quail Run going up the hill after the horseshoe, Red Tail hill, and Songbird Way hill east of Runway Lane.
 The Songbird hill has a very long blind spot, several hundred feet, from Sparrow Lane to the top of the hill.
 If you meet someone on that hill, there is nowhere to go except over the edge!